louisbl/cordova-plugin-locationservices/README.md

 Optional parameters to customize the retrieval of the geolocation `Position`.

-    { maximumAge: 3000, timeout: 5000, enableHighAccuracy: true, priority: navigator.geolocation.priorities.PRIORITY_HIGH_ACCURACY, interval: 6000, fastInterval: 1000 };
+    { maximumAge: 3000, timeout: 5000, enableHighAccuracy: true, priority: LocationServices.priorities.PRIORITY_HIGH_ACCURACY, interval: 6000, fastInterval: 1000 };

 ### Options

 - __enableHighAccuracy__: Provides a hint that the application needs the best possible results.
 It will force the plugin to check if the GPS is enabled before any action. _(Boolean)_

-- __timeout__: The maximum length of time (milliseconds) that is allowed to pass from the call to `navigator.geolocation.getCurrentPosition` or `geolocation.watchPosition` until the corresponding `geolocationSuccess` callback executes.
+- __timeout__: The maximum length of time (milliseconds) that is allowed to pass from the call to `LocationServices.getCurrentPosition` or `geolocation.watchPosition` until the corresponding `geolocationSuccess` callback executes.
 If the `geolocationSuccess` callback is not invoked within this time, the `geolocationError` callback is passed a `PositionError.TIMEOUT` error code.
 (Note that when used in conjunction with `geolocation.watchPosition`, the `geolocationError` callback could be called on an interval every `timeout` milliseconds!) _(Number)_

 - __maximumAge__: Accept a cached position whose age is no greater than the specified time in milliseconds. _(Number)_